History of Jamie Dimon in Timeline

 January 24, 2014: $20 Million Compensation

-On January 24, 2014, it was announced that Jamie Dimon would receive $20 million for his work in 2013, a 74% raise that included over $18 million in restricted stock.
+On January 24, 2014, it was announced that Jamie Dimon would receive $20 million for his work in 2013; a year of record profits and stock price under Dimon's reign, despite significant losses that year due to scandals and payments of fines.

 September 2014: End of Cancer Treatment

-In September 2014, Jamie Dimon completed eight weeks of radiation and chemotherapy for throat cancer.
+Jamie Dimon completed eight weeks of radiation and chemotherapy for throat cancer in September 2014.

 In December 2016, Jamie Dimon joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.

-During the 2016 United Kingdom European Union membership referendum, JPMorgan Chase, under Jamie Dimon's leadership, donated to the Remain campaign, and Dimon personally campaigned against Brexit.
+During the 2016 United Kingdom European Union membership referendum, JPMorgan Chase, under Jamie Dimon's leadership, donated large sums of money to the Remain campaign, and Dimon personally campaigned with Chancellor of the Exchequer George Osborne against Brexit.

-In a 2019 interview with 60 Minutes, Jamie Dimon claimed that the United States had reached "the most prosperous economy the world has ever seen" despite acknowledging issues such as income inequality.
+In a 2019 interview with 60 Minutes, Jamie Dimon claimed that the United States had reached "the most prosperous economy the world has ever seen" despite acknowledging issues such as income inequality and the China–United States trade war.

 March 2020: Emergency Heart Surgery